-- Paleo: The items in the first column are permanent restrictions on the paleo diet.
-Here are some links that explain why: Refined Oils ~ Refined Sugar ~ Grains ~ Legumes ~ Soy.
+- Paleo: The items in the first list are permanent restrictions on a strict paleo diet: Here are some links that explain why: Guar Gum ~ Refined Oils ~ Refined Sugar ~ Grains ~ Legumes ~ Soy ~ Stevia.

-- The Rest: Curious about why the other items are on the autoimmune protocol?
-Here are some links: Eggs ~ Nuts & Seeds ~ Dairy
+- The AIP: Curious about the reason behind the excluded foods on the autoimmune protocol?
+Here are some links: Eggs ~ Dairy ~ Nuts & Seeds ~ Nightshades ~ Alcohol

 - Lifestyle: Remember that success in healing autoimmunity has as much to do with lifestyle as it does with diet.
 This means managing stress, getting enough sleep, spending time outside, having balance between work and play, and addressing emotional issues as well as physical ones.
 This isn’t something you can achieve in 30 days, but as you figure out the diet that works best for you, remember to make goals for yourself in the area of lifestyle as well.

 - Medication Awareness: Often our goal is to reduce or eliminate medications as we heal through the paleo autoimmune protocol.
 It’s important to understand that healing doesn’t happen overnight, and reversing autoimmune disease is not the same as a cure.
 If you go off medication too soon, that can cause an autoimmune flare.
 Work closely with your doctor when making medication decisions.
 Your symptoms need to go away before your medication does, and then you need to monitor closely to make sure no damage is caused by this choice.
 While some people do achieve medication-free remission, others find that the combination of medication and diet makes them feel their best.
 We are all unique in what our bodies need.
 Success is living the best life possible with autoimmune disease.